Products in double categories, revisited: Restrictions in double categories with products

-which is a consequence of the functorality of products, the post-composite of \cref{eq:product-restriction-univeral-prop} with the projection $\pi_b: \Pi\vec{n} \to n_b$ holds for every $b: k \proto \ell$, hence \cref{eq:product-restriction-univeral-prop} holds by the universal property of the product $\Pi\vec{n}$.
+which is a consequence of the functorality of products, the post-composite of Equation \eqref{eq:product-restriction-univeral-prop} with the projection $\pi_b: \Pi\vec{n} \to n_b$ holds for every $b: k \proto \ell$, hence Equation \eqref{eq:product-restriction-univeral-prop} holds by the universal property of the product $\Pi\vec{n}$.
 This proves the existence part of the universal property of the restriction.
 Uniqueness follows from the uniqueness in each step of the above construction. \end{proof}

-We can go further to characterize products in a double category in terms of restrictions and parallel products (\cref{ex:parallel-products}).
+We can go further to characterize products in a double category in terms of restrictions and parallel products (Example \ref{ex:parallel-products}).
 The preceding proposition gives one half of the proof.

-\begin{theorem}[Double products via restrictions] A double category has lax (finite) products if and only if it has \begin{enumerate}[(i),nosep] \item lax (finite) parallel products, and \item restrictions of parallel products along structure arrows between products. \end{enumerate} Moreover, in this case, the products are iso-strong if and only if the parallel products are strong. \end{theorem} \begin{proof} For the first part of the proof, let $(A,\vec{m}): (I,\vec{x}) \proto (J,\vec{y})$ be any family of proarrows in a double category $\dbl{D}$, indexed by the span $I \xfrom{f_0} A \xto{g_0} J$.
+\begin{theorem}[Double products via restrictions] A double category has lax (finite) products if and only if it has \begin{enumerate}[(i),nosep] \item lax (finite) parallel products, and \item restrictions of parallel products along structure arrows between products. \end{enumerate} Moreover, in this case, the products are iso-strong if and only if the parallel products are strong. \end{theorem} \begin{proof} For the proof of the first characterization, let $(A,\vec{m}): (I,\vec{x}) \proto (J,\vec{y})$ be any family of proarrows in a double category $\dbl{D}$, indexed by the span $I \xfrom{f_0} A \xto{g_0} J$.